Logiqx/gps-details/docs/devices/metasail/chipset/README.md

 It has also been used for the one hour classic in Torbole in [2019](https://www.metasail.com/past/116) + [2020](https://www.metasail.com/past/147) + [2021](https://www.metasail.com/past/188) + [2022](https://www.metasail.com/past/308) + [2023](https://www.metasail.com/past/416) + [2024](https://www.metasail.com/past/557/) - see thread on [seabreeze.com.au](https://www.seabreeze.com.au/forums/Windsurfing/Gps/Foil-beats-fin-speed#2766768).

-After a little bit of research, I've concluded the Metasail GPS tracker uses the Telit [LE910C1](https://www.telit.com/devices/le910cx-linux/) module which is based on the Qualcomm MDM9215.
+After a little bit of research, I've concluded the Metasail GPS tracker uses the Telit [LE910C1](https://www.telit.com/devices/le910cx-linux/) module which is probably based on the Qualcomm MDM9215.

 The Qualcomm MDM9215 is actually quite an old product because it appears in a Qualcomm press releases from [Feb 2012](https://www.qualcomm.com/news/releases/2012/02/qualcomm-announces-fifth-generation-embedded-data-connectivity-reference) and [Sep 2012](https://investor.qualcomm.com/news-events/press-releases/detail/317/qualcomm-second-generation-lte-chipsets-enable-high-speed).

+It is not impossible that Telit are now using an Airoha chipset based on further [observations](telit.md).

 ![img](img/top+bottom.jpg)